 Which devices support Samsung Pay?

 Reports also suggest that Samsung is having internal discussions with its manufacturers about bringing Samsung Pay to devices outside of Samsung's own in order to expand its user base, which would require the manufacturers to develop the same unique chips that allow for magnetic secure transaction (MST) payments on Samsung devices.
-According to those speaking to Gadgets360, however, this is already a part of these talks.

 Samsung Pay sits in an unusual position in the market.
 Until recently, Android devices offered two official contactless payment services to rival Apple, leading many customers to become confused over which to use.
 Android Pay, which was supported on Samsung smartphones, was effectively drawing customers away from Samsung's own payments service.

 To make matters worse, Google has now ditched the Android Pay brand and has folded its functionality into a new G Pay platform, once again placing into competition with Samsung Pay and creating two options for users.
 Samsung does have an edge in the US by offering some services that rivals currently don't, such as the magnetic secure transaction (MST) payments.